The Utah Filmmakers™ Association has registered trademarks* for “Utah Filmmaker™,” “Utah Filmmakers™,” and “UFA™,” within the state of Utah.

 To distinguish our organization and its members from the commonly used descriptive phrases and generic terms.
-Also, for branding—i.e., merchandizing and swag!†
+Also, for branding purposes—i.e., merchandise and licensing.†

 Yeah... but can the words “Utah” and “filmmaker(s)” really be trademarked?

 The individual words?
 No. However, “Utah Filmmakers” (Title-cased) is the legal name of the non-profit entity registered with the state of Utah and recognized by the IRS as a 501(c)(3) charitable organization.
-Our name is trademarked, and this is specified in the description field on our trademark certificate:
+The name is trademarked, as specified in the description field on the trademark certificate:

 “The Title/Headline cased nominal group ‘Utah Filmmakers’ used as a proper name.” (emphasis added)

-It's also important to remember that a trademark does not signify ownership of any particular word or phrase.
+Remembering that a trademark does not signify ownership of any particular word or phrase is important.

 Disclaimer: What follows is an admittedly amateur lesson in English grammar, provided as a courtesy for informational purposes only (readers are not obligated to continue reading).‡

-When any filmmaker chooses a name for their production company—which requires registration with a government agency, like any other business—it's important to make sure that it's not only unique and distinctive but also not “confusingly similar” to a business name that's already been registered.
+When any filmmaker chooses a name for their production company—which requires registration with a government agency, like any other business—it's important to make sure that it's unique and distinctive and not “confusingly similar” to a business name already registered.

-The Utah Division of Corporations has set up a searchable database that makes it fairly simple to see if a business name—or something similar to it—is already being used.
+The Utah Division of Corporations has set up a searchable database that makes it fairly simple to see if a business name or something similar is already being used.
 It also has a similar tool for looking up state-registered trademarks.

 While anyone can access these tools to register a business or a trademark, these are legal actions with very specific requirements, so before registering that LLC or S-Corp to make your movie, or registering a trademark for a potential franchise, be sure to consult an attorney.

-* Yes, anybody can edit Wikipedia articles, but this is one of those topics that's exhaustively sourced, and there isn't exactly a lot of general debate about it.
+* Yes, anybody can edit Wikipedia articles, but this is an exhaustively sourced topic, and there isn't much general debate about it.

 † To clarify, any merchandise sold by Utah Filmmakers™ will include the trademark ligature (™).
 These trademarks are used specifically to represent our organization and its members.